nettoclaudio/tsuru/docs/contributing/compose.rst

 This installation method can be useful for development and test environments where the server does not need to be readily available for any user - only the developer.

 ..
 WARNING::
    Do not run this installation method on production environments.

-To be able to follow this guide, you need installing the Docker_ (v1.13.0 or later) and `Docker Compose`_ (v1.10.0 or later).
+To be able to follow this guide, you need installing the Docker_ (v1.13.0 or later), `Docker Compose`_ (v1.10.0 or later) and `Tsuru client`_.
 After getting these tools, make sure they are running correctly on your system.

 Running Docker Compose
 ----------------------